 Weight lifting and chest exercises are only recommended (for patients who desire to engage in these activities) once you reach a full recovery from FTM/N top surgery.
 Chest-focused weight lifting can enhance the contour of your chest.

-Dr. Mosser will provide you with personalized instructions following surgery, but most patients feel up to resuming moderate lifting within three weeks of surgery.
+Dr. Mosser or Dr. Facque will provide you with personalized instructions following surgery, but most patients feel up to resuming moderate lifting within three weeks of surgery.
 Heavy lifting using the chest muscles can be resumed 5-6 weeks after surgery.

 Bodybuilders and other heavy lifters who have undergone double incision FTM/N chest reconstruction (which results in two horizontal scars underneath the pectoral muscles) should restrict heavy chest focused workouts for even longer – in some cases up to 3 months – to avoid pulling or stretching the incision lines.